 The Ombudsperson’s functions shall include the following charges:

-The Ombudsperson shall establish simple, orderly procedures for receiving requests, complaints, and grievances.
+The Ombudsperson shall establish simple, orderly procedures for receiving requests, complaints, and concerns.

-The Ombudsperson shall assist students in accomplishing the expeditious settlement of concersnand may advise a student that the student’s request, complaint, or grievance lacks merit, or that the student should seek a remedy elsewhere in the University.
-The Ombudsperson may also assist the student in obtaining an informal settlement of the student’s problem.
+The Ombudsperson shall assist the University community in accomplishing the expeditious resolution of requests, complaints, and concerns and may provide information, options, and referrals for appropriate avenues for resolution.
+Additionally, the Ombudsperson explains university policies, processes, and rights.
+The Ombudsperson may also assist the student in obtaining an informal resolution.

+The Ombudsperson shall provide systemic feedback to the university based on aggregated data to protect confidentiality of visitors.

-The Ombudsperson shall have broad investigatory powers and direct and ready access to all University officials, including the President.U,U
+The Ombudsperson shall have broad inquiry powers and direct and ready access to all University officials, including the President.

+The Ombudsperson is not an office of formal report and does not take formal complaints on behalf of the University, nor does the Ombudsperson participate in the formal processes of the University.

-When necessary, the Ombudsperson shall report directly to the President valid complaints for which no remedy has been found.
-The Ombudsperson shall also report any recommendations regarding such complaints.
+When necessary, the Ombudsperson may report directly to the President valid complaints and concerns for which no remedy has been found.
+The Ombudsperson may also report any recommendations regarding such complaints and concerns.

 The Ombudsperson shall make periodic reports to the President regarding the operation of the Office of the Ombudsperson.